-Everything you Need to Know about Sunflower Meaning, Symbolism, Colors, Origins, and Care Tips.
+Everything you Need to Know about Sunflower Meaning, Symbolism, Colors, Origins, Growing and Care Tips.

 Nothing says summer quite like a bouquet of sunflowers.
 Whether they’re your favorite flower to receive as a gift or you love to plant sunflowers in your garden, these majestic flowers have an incredible story to tell.
 Sunflowers aren’t just those stunning flowers with towering stems that come in a wide range of varieties.
 They’re also used agriculturally for their seeds and oil and are highly attractive to bees.
 Plus, sunflowers have deep historical roots and strong cultural ties all around the world.
 Here we’ll take you through everything you need to know about sunflower meaning & symbolism, their history & origins, as well as our top tips to grow and care for sunflowers at home.